 Where do we stand?
 Are we on track?
 What are the inspiring breakthroughs and success stories that are showing results and impacts?
 What are the good practices that can be replicated and scaled up?
 What are the gaps and constraints and how should we address them?
 Looking ahead, what steps should we take to accelerate progress?

 These are among the questions that are under consideration.
-To help answer these questions, the United Nations Department of Economic and Social Affairs (UN DESA) is launching a call for submissions of good practices, success stories and lessons learned in the implementation of the 2030 Agenda and the SDGs.
-The submissions will be analyzed by a dedicated inter-agency team coordinated by UN DESA, and the results will be made available online for easy access and broad dissemination.
-Where applicable, the submissions can serve as inputs to thematic preparations for the 2019 sessions of the High-level Political Forum on Sustainable Development (HLPF).
+To help answer these questions, the United Nations Department of Economic and Social Affairs (UN DESA) launched a call for submissions of good practices, success stories and lessons learned in the implementation of the 2030 Agenda and the SDGs.
+The submissions were analyzed by a dedicated inter-agency team coordinated by UN DESA, and the results were made available online for easy access and broad dissemination.